doersino/aerialbot/README.md

 Here's why ærialbot is a [Good Bot](https://www.reddit.com/r/OutOfTheLoop/comments/6oca11/what_is_up_with_good_bot_bad_bot_comments/):

-* **Configurability:** Take a look at `config.sample.ini` – you can supply your own shapefile (or instead define a fixed point), control output verbosity, set a different map tile provider (there's a bunch of presets, including oblique views), define the filenames of the result images, scale them to your preferred size, define the text of the tweet/toot, and more!
+* **Configurability:** Take a look at `config.sample.ini` – you can supply your own shapefile (or instead define a fixed point), control output verbosity, set a different map tile provider (there's a bunch of presets, including oblique views), define the filenames of the result images, scale them to your preferred size, define the text of the post, and more!
 * ꙳**Correctness:** Because neighboring meridians are closer at the poles than at the equator, uniformly sampling the allowable range of latitudes would bias the generated random points toward the poles.
 Instead, ærialbot makes sure they are distributed with regard to surface area.
 For the same reason (plus the Mercator projection), the number of map tiles required to cover an area depends on the latitude – ærialbot accounts for this, too.
 * ꙳**Automatic zoom level determination:** Simply define the dimensions of the desired area around the generated point – ærialbot will then take care of dialing in a (more than) sufficient zoom level.
 * **Comes with batteries included:** The `shapefiles/` directory contains a number of shapefiles to get you started, along with a guide on preparing further shapefiles for use with ærialbot.
 * **Tile grabbing performance:** Multiple map tiles are downloaded in parallel, and there's a snazzy progress indicator (as you can see in the GIF below) to keep you updated on the download progress.
-* **Geotagging:** Tweets will be geotagged with the precise location – you can disable this, of course.
 * **Logging:** Keeps a log file – whether that's for debugging or reminiscing is your call.
 Again, you can disable this easily.

 ![What is this?
 It's a progress indicator.
 What does it do?
 It indicates progress.](demo.gif)